vinushma/angularQuestions/README.md

 1. What are HTML5 Features ?
 2. What are Inline & block elements ?
 3. What are sematic elements ?
+4. What is Doc type in HTML?
+5. How to add HTML inside HTML ? - iframe
 </pre>